simon741/edu-devcamp/HOL/HOL0/README.md

 ## Exercise 4: Provision a virtual machine for development<a name="ex4"></a>
 To follow the programming examples in the upcoming hands-on labs you will need a machine running Microsoft Visual Studio.
 In this exercise you will provision a virtual machine in Azure that has Visual Studio 2017 already installed.

-1. Open a InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge and Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome) and browse to [portal.azure.com](https://portal.azure.com) and sign in using the e-mail address used in the previous exercise.
+1. Open an InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge, Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome), browse to [portal.azure.com](https://portal.azure.com) and sign in using the e-mail address used in the previous exercise.

 1. Click `Create a resource` in the menu on the left.